 "My baby!
 My baby!'
 Rachel exclaimed as she burst into tears.
 Between sobs, "My angel, my angel!"
 I couldn't hold my emotion in anymore, and I burst into tears as well.
 She looked so perfect holding this child, like she was absolutely born to become a mother.
 Lea acted as if she'd known her parents for several lifetimes.
 I had the strong feeling they were not meeting for the first time.

 Immediately after Lea Luna was born I took a screenshot of my phone.
 4:16am.
-In the background I heard Nahko's voice ring out, "We're coming out of our caves, coming out of our caves."
+In the background I heard Nahko's voice rang out, "We're coming out of our caves, coming out of our caves."
 I couldn't believe it.
 She was born into his music and these words.

 Dennis cut the cord after it stopped pulsating, and after 42 weeks, baby and mama disconnected for the first time.
 About 10 minutes later Rachel delivered her healthy placenta.
 She looked me in the eyes with a little bit of pain as she did, I expressed a deep exhale to remind her to do the same.

 Those next few hours were pure magic.
 It was completely peaceful.
 Tears, laughter, soft talking and giggles.
 There were no interruptions, no procedures, no bureaucracy.
 Just a mother and a father and a daughter meeting for the first time (in this lifetime).
 In a single instant a mother was born, a father was born, a daughter was born.
 Four grandparents, eight aunts and uncles were born, along with a community of 2 million guardian angels.
 What a moment.